 At default the additional 10 seconds of fill will add roughly a cup of extra water but this can actually be adjusted on the controller.
 If you take the cover off of the Osmolator (2 Philips head screws on the back) you will find a red knob on the right hand side.
 This potentiometer can be adjusted to adjust the power of the pump.
 Adjusting the power of the pump means the more powerful the pump the more water will be dosed in those 10 seconds of overfill.
 If you have a small tank and your dosing kalk, you may want to turn this down a ways to prevent from adding to much kalk at the same time.
 If you have a large tank and you don’t want to have the top off pump run as often, you might want to crank it up.

-One of the major benefits to the Tunze Osmolator is that there are a myriad of accessories available for it.
+One of the major benefits to the Tunze Osmolator is that there is a myriad of accessories available for it.
 The most commonly used is the 3150.110 Switched Socket Outlet.
 The 3150 plugs into the wall as well as the Osmolator and gives you the ability to plug a standard 120v device into it.
-The vast majority of folks will use this to allow the Osmolator to control a different pump then the included one.
-For example if you were pumping a particularly long distance and needed a more powerful pump or something to that effect.
+The vast majority of folks will use this to allow the Osmolator to control a different pump than the included one.
+For example, if you were pumping a particularly long distance and needed a more powerful pump or something to that effect.
 Being made in Europe it looks like the 3150 is made with European power plugs and they have European to US plug adapters added to it.
-As a result it looks a little funny but works great.
+As a result, it looks a little funny but works great.

 The Tunze Osmolator 3155 is my go-to auto top off system.
 Its ability to customize the pump power and timing along with its reliability and small form factor make it a stellar option for almost any tank out there.
 About the only time I wouldn’t use it is if you were in a unique situation where the modestly sized sensor mount wouldn’t fit.
-In that situation a model like the Elos Osmocontroller’s tiny probe may be the better choice.
+In that situation, a model like the Auto Aqua Smart ATO MIcro and its tiny probe may be the better choice.
 If you’re looking for an auto top off system that can be counted on and basically do it all, the Tunze Osmolator 3155 is a fantastic choice.